 Both the plaintiff and the defendant will be given the opportunity to call witnesses.
 Both sides will also be given a chance to cross-examine those witnesses.
 The types of witnesses called will differ, depending on the case.
 Many motor vehicle accidents will involve testimony from witnesses, while qualified experts may be asked to testify in medical malpractice cases.

 The closing argument represents the lawyer’s final opportunity to communicate with a jury directly.
 The closing almost always involves asking a jury to return a verdict in their favor.
 The closing argument typically summarizes the strengths of a victim’s case as well as the weaknesses and flaws of the defense.

 After both sides have presented their cases, the jury then deliberates and reaches a verdict.
 The jury needs to consider several factors when determining its verdict.
 In addition to deciding whether a defendant is liable to a victim, the jury also awards damages in these cases.

 Most personal injury cases are resolved through settlements before a verdict, but some cases do make it all the way through trial.
 It is essential to keep in mind that trial dates are often rescheduled because of judges’ schedules, so people should be prepared to be patient throughout the trial process.

 Collecting Your Settlement

-When a person wins a lawsuit in South Carolina or North Carolina, the judgment is valid for 10 years.
+When a person wins a lawsuit in South Carolina, the judgment is valid for 10 years.
 The judgment still needs to be executed though, and a person needs to file a writ of execution with the court that is then delivered to the sheriff.